Dre Campbell Farm

 Not all bugs are pests.
 Some can help drive out the less desirable ones and even do good for your crops.

-Some of the useful garden bugs are wasps, tachinid flies, and assassin bugs.
+Some useful garden insects are wasps, tachinid flies, and assassin bugs.
 Know them and their eggs, and be sure to let them be.
-In return, they will get rid of the bad guys naturally for you.
+In return, they will help you naturally get rid of the harmful bugs.

 Other leaf-footed bug predators include birds, frogs, spiders, lizards, and snakes.
-Bluebirds, wrens, and cardinals eat stink bugs [2], so I’m assuming they’ll also eat leaf-footed bugs.
+Moreover, bluebirds, wrens, and cardinals eat stink bugs [2], so I assume they’ll also eat leaf-footed bugs.

 9. Trap Crop

-Sunflower is a great trap crop for the leaf footed bug.
-The critters love the flowers and leaves, and they may even leave other plants alone to get to the sunflowers.
+Sunflower is a great trap crop for leaf-footed bugs.
+The critters love the seeds and may leave other plants alone to get to the sunflowers.

-To get rid of them, shake them out of the sunflowers, and afterward, step on or drop them into soapy water.
+To get rid of the bugs, shake them out of the sunflowers, and afterward, step on or drop them into soapy water.

 10. Remove the Eggs

-Leaf-footed bugs tend to lay their brown, cylindrical eggs in a thin line.
-You can find them on leaves, stems, or branches.
+Leaf-footed bugs tend to lay their golden-brown, cylindrical eggs in a row.
+You can find them under leaves or on stems.

 11. Use ECOWORKS

 ECOWORKS is a great organic pesticide that can be used in the garden.
-Not only is it good for getting rid of pests, but it is also great for treating fungus, mites, ticks, and worms.
+Not only is it good for getting rid of many insect pests, but it is also great for treating fungus.

 Its ingredients list Azadirachtin as one of the main elements that make the pesticide effective, killing the critters on contact.